 Git is so important that we want everyone to have hands on keyboards for the next several lessons.
 So that means we aren't going to use VS Code Live Share quite yet.
 While a VS Code Live Share host can share write access to their terminal so both pairs can practice, we don't recommend it.
 When you give someone else write access to your terminal, you are giving them the keys to the kingdom.
 It's a big security risk!

 Because we want everyone to practice using Git in their terminals, we'll use Discord screen sharing capabilities to work together as pairs for the next four lessons.

 Fortunately, you've already gotten some practice with using Discord's voice and video channels for your Dev Team Scrum.
 For the next four lessons, you'll do the following:

 Continue to use a voice channel in Discord with your pair to communicate as you walk through each lesson together.

 Use a Discord screen share so you and your pair can see each other's desktops as you work.
 Important: Make sure your desktop looks professional and doesn't reveal any sensitive information.
 Your pair will be able to see anything on your desktop!

-You can share your screen by following the same steps as in dev team standup.
+You can share your screen by following the same steps that you followed for your Dev Team Scrum.
 The difference is you can toggle between a video call and a screen share.
 From the menu below, you just need to click the second icon from the left: